Turn Old Wooden Pallets into a Rustic Kitchen Island

 1. Disassemble the Pallet

-Lay the pallet flat, locate the nails, and use a pry bar to lift the boards away.
-Work slowly; you want the boards intact, not splintered.
-If you have a reciprocating saw, you can cut the nails flush, but a claw hammer and a sturdy pair of pliers do the trick too.
+Lay the pallet flat, locate the nails, and pry the boards away with a bar.
+Work slowly to keep boards intact.
+A reciprocating saw can cut nails flush, but a claw hammer and pliers work just as well.

 2. Clean and Sand